Skip to main content

 • System file naming rule: FlyOS-Fast-[chip series]-[version number].img, for example: FlyOS-Fast-H3-v1.0.0.img

 • Windows system downloads the .exe file, which is a 7z self-extracting archive.
-After downloading, double-click to open and extract to get the .img file (can only be extracted by Windows system)
+After downloading, double-click to open and extract to get the .img file (can only be extracted using Windows system)

-• Other systems such as MacOS and Linux systems download the .7z file, which is a 7z compressed package.
-After downloading, use a tool that supports the 7z format to extract and get the .img file
+• Other systems such as macOS and Linux systems download the .7z file, which is a 7z archive.
+After downloading, use a tool that supports 7z format to extract and get the .img file

-• Due to the large size of the system file, other compression formats and source images are not provided temporarily
+• Due to the large size of the system file, other compression formats and source image downloads are temporarily not provided

 • Click the image you want to download